 Overview

-David Selby represents individuals who have been injured by defective firearms, medical devices, and pharmaceutical drugs.
+Throughout his legal career, David has successfully focused his practice on representing individuals injured by defective firearms, medical devices, and pharmaceutical drugs.
 David currently serves in leadership and steering committee roles in several medical device MDLs.

 Awards & Accolades